rcosta-git/braintrade/README.md

 See `docs/braintrade_monitor_plan.md` for the overall roadmap and individual `docs/phaseX_*.md` files for detailed plans.

-## Current Status (Phase 3 In Progress)
+## Current Status (Web UI Integration In Progress)

-Phase 2 is now complete.
-Phase 3 is in progress, focusing on adding focus and fatigue detection using EEG Theta band analysis and EEG artifact detection for blink detection.
-The core logic for the stress monitor is now refactored into the `braintrade_monitor` Python package.
-The main script is now `main.py`.
-The system performs real-time stress monitoring based on EEG Alpha/Beta ratio, PPG-derived heart rate, accelerometer data, and facial expressions.
-A basic `tkinter` UI is implemented.
-The team is currently working on getting the unit tests to pass.
+Phase 2 is complete.
+Phase 3 (Focus/Fatigue) is partially implemented.
+The current focus is integrating a new web-based UI (React/TypeScript/Vite) located in the `web/` directory, replacing the previous Tkinter UI.
+A FastAPI backend (`web_server.py`) is being added to serve data from the `braintrade_monitor` package to the web frontend.

 *   **Modular Codebase:** Core logic refactored into the `braintrade_monitor` package for better organization and maintainability.
 *   **Unit Tests:** Unit tests added for `feature_extraction`, `state_logic`, `data_store`, and `baseline` modules.
 The team is currently working on getting the unit tests to pass.